imRaazy/atari_breakout_DQN/README.md

 # Atari Breakout with Deep Reinforcement Learning
 The purpose of this project is to implement an autonomous agent capable of playing Atari Breakout through Deep Reinforcement Learning.
-The algorithms chosen to build the agent are Deep Q-Learning and its improvements, which are in particular Double DQN, Duelling DQN and Double DQN but with prioritized experience replay buffer.
+The algorithms chosen to build the agent are Deep Q-Learning and its improvements, which are Double DQN, Duelling DQN and Double DQN but with prioritized experience replay buffer.

 ## Installation ##
 To install this project you need to clone the repository and install the requirements written in requirements.txt.